-Older toilets use between 3.5 and 3.7 gallons of water per flush.
-Newer toilets use less water, with 1.6 gallons of water being the maximum legal amount they can use per flush.
-How much water the particular toilet uses for a full flush determines how much water is supposed to be inside the tank between flushes.
+How much water does a toilet tank hold?
+That depends on the age and type of toilet you have.
+If your toilet was made before 1982, it could use as much as 5 to 7 gallons of water per flush.
+From 1982 to 1993, many toilets were made to use 3.5 gallons per flush.
+Federal guidelines require newer toilets to use less water, with 1.6 gallons being the maximum legal amount per flush.
+But water-efficient toilets can use even less at 1.28 gallons or less per flush.
+How much water the particular toilet uses for a full flush determines how much water should be inside the tank between flushes.

 Follow the Overflow Tube